OneMadGypsy/SimPIL-Font/README.md

 #### Font Requests

 A font request has the signature `"family size face"` ex: `"Verdana 16 bold italic"`.
-Requests are explicit so, any part of a font can be changed.
-To be clearer, any part that you do not explicitly change, will not change.
+Requests are explicit so, any part that you do not explicitly change, will not change.

 ```python3
 from simpilfont import SimPILFont